 1924 A three-speed Sturmey-Archer gearbox was standardized, but the belt remained.
 A special competition model with all-chain drive, internal expanding brakes and a 54mph/86kmh speed potential could be obtained.
 Production stopped that year.

 Note: It has been reported that Levis merged with Hewins around 1940, but this is an error.
-Levis merged with Hanstock, who were also known as H.E.C.
+Levis merged with Hepburn Engineering Co of King's Cross, London, who built the HEC Powercycle.